jisc-services/Public-Documentation/PublicationsRouter/institutions/DUPLICATES.md

 * Publisher's direct submissions to Router
 * Secondary sources (i.e. Crossref, Europe PMC, PubMed) from which Router harvests notifications.

-**A Notification processed by Router is considered a duplicate if it has the same DOI as one previously processed.**
+:zap:A notification is considered a duplicate if it has the same DOI as one previously processed.

 On your Router Organisation Account page, in the ***Manage duplicate filtering*** panel, you can set which duplicates (if any) you receive from Router.